0322wendy/0322wendy/README.md

 - 👀 I’m interested in ux design and front-end web development.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ux design projects.
-- 📫 How to reach me ...
+- 📫 How to reach me -> email me!

 <!---
 0322wendy/0322wendy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.